dotnet/docs/docs/desktop-wpf/migration/differences-from-net-framework.md

 | **System.Xaml.dll** | **System.Windows.Extension.dll**    | <xref:System.Xaml.Permissions.XamlAccessLevel><br/> |

 > [!NOTE]
-> In order to minimize porting friction, the functionality for storing and retrieving information related to the following properties were retained in the `XamlAccessLevel` type.
+> In order to minimize porting friction, the functionality for storing and retrieving information related to the following properties was retained in the `XamlAccessLevel` type.
+>
 > - `PrivateAccessToTypeName`
 > - `AssemblyNameString`